Can You Paint Cedar? What you need to know guide

 Use High-Quality Primer and Paint

 When it comes to painting your deck, cedar exterior, or any other type of wood, you want to make sure you use the best primer and paint available.
 High-quality primer and paint will ensure that your project looks great and lasts for years to come.
 Primer is essential when painting wood as it helps seal the board before the paint is applied.
 It also helps create a barrier between the paint and the wood so that moisture won’t seep in.
-When choosing a primer for your project, try to find one specifically designed for cedar or whatever type of wood you are using.
-The same goes for paint – make sure you find the best paint for cedar or whatever type of wood you are working with.
-Using high-quality primer and paint will ensure that your project lasts longer and looks better than if you used low-quality materials.

 The Best Paint and Stain to Use on Cedar